-If you feel fancy and you want to end the night with a particular touch, remember that they got a hotel as well.
+If you feel fancy and want to end the night with a particular touch, remember that they got a hotel.
 Check the prices and book here.

 Take a boat trip and explore the gorgeous caves

 Taking a boat and exploring the caves is a must-do in Polignano.
-You can’t leave Puglia without this tour, it’s like leaving Positano without doing a boat trip to Amalfi.
+You can’t leave Puglia without this tour; it’s like going to Positano without making a boat trip to Amalfi.

 You will visit the main caves, from Grotta Palazzese to Cala Paura, Grotta Azzurra and many more.
 If you are visiting Polignano with your children, don’t worry that you can bring them with you and still have an incredible experience.
 Book here your spot and enjoy the beautiful caves!